35-37 Leon Street

 What are the specifics of your educational/career background?

-I have taught general chemistry to undergraduates as an adjunct faculty at Virginia Commonwealth University, Richmond, VA and Nirmala Niketan, College of Home Science, Mumbai India.
+I have taught general chemistry to undergraduates at Virginia Commonwealth University, Richmond, VA and Nirmala Niketan, College of Home Science, Mumbai India.

 What are the key aspects of your role at Northeastern?
 What do you enjoy most/find most interesting about what you do?